 $100, $250, or $500

 70%, 80%, or 90%

 $3,000, $5,000, $7,000, $10,000, $15,000, $20,000, or unlimited

 The ASPCA — or the American Society for the Prevention of Cruelty to Animals — also offers pet and pit bull insurance.
 Like SPOT, the policies are underwritten through the United States Fire Insurance Company.
 Customer service and claims are handled through Crum & Forster Pet Insurance Group.

 ASPCA stands out for its deep experience.
 Since its inception, the organization has processed more than 1.6 million claims and insured over 400,000 cats and dogs.
-The company has an A+ with the Better Business Bureau and a 4.4 out of 5 stars on Trustpilot, as of April 7, 2021.
+The company has an A+ with the Better Business Bureau and a 4.3 out of 5 stars on Trustpilot, as of April 7, 2021.

 ASPCA’s draws are its wide-ranging coverage, which spans both accidents and illnesses, as well as its preventative care, vaccinations, and dental cleaning add-ons.
 The insurer also offers a plethora of information on common health problems for specific breeds.

 50%, 60%, 70%, 80%, or 90%

 Healthy Paws is a Washington-based insurer that’s been in operation since 2009.
 Its founders met through a no-kill animal shelter and bonded over their passion for animal care.